Romans 5:6-11 By seeking Christ and His righteousness alone, we maximise the power of the blood

 For one will hardly die for a righteous man; though perhaps for the good man someone would dare even to die.
 But God demonstrates His own love toward us, in that while we were yet sinners, Christ died for us.

-From the perspective of worthiness, it is unlikely for one to give one’s life to save a lawful (righteous) man who has never committed a crime.
+From the perspective of worthiness, it is unlikely to give one’s life to save a lawful (righteous) man who has never committed a crime.
 Perhaps for a good man who often goes beyond the call of duty to help others, one would die for.
 But for a sinner who is neither lawful or good, it is shocking even to consider dying for him.
-To die for a good man may be acceptable because he will live to bring good to the world.
+To die for a good man may be acceptable because he will live to bring more good to the world.
 But to die for a sinner is stupidity because the chance of him turning from his evil ways to do good is remote.
 Here, the magnitude of Christ’s love is displayed: Christ died for a hardened sinner even though the chance of him turning around is one out of a million.

 That said, for what purpose did Christ die for the sinner, for the lawful man, or for the good man?
-It is so that all may possess Christ’s divine qualities: righteousness.
+It is so that all may possess Christ’s divine qualities (righteousness).
 Christ died not to make one lawful or even good, but to make one perfect.

 Much more then, having now been justified by His blood, we shall be saved from the wrath of God through Him.